commercetools/merchant-center-application-kit/.changeset/modern-cheetahs-cry.md

 '@commercetools-frontend/react-notifications': patch
 ---

-fix(api-error): log api errors to console only in development env
+Removing logging API errors to `console.error` in test environments.
+Now loggin only in development.

 Prevent <ApiErrorNotification /> component from polluting console with the `console.error` messages in both `test` and `production` environments.